11 Broadway, Suite 615 New York, NY 10004

 There are certain things which simply aren’t the point of a consultation.
 Among the things we won’t do are:

-Extend past the hour allotted simply because you were late.
-While we understand the difficulties and uncertainties of getting around in New York, it would be unfair to the next person scheduled to make them wait because you arrived late.
+- Extend past the hour allotted simply because you were late.
+While we understand how busy everybody is as well as the difficulties and uncertainties of getting around in New York, it would be unfair to the next person scheduled to make them wait because you arrived late.
 However, schedule permitting, we often go longer than an hour simply to make sure all questions are answered and all possibilities are examined.

-We charge $250 for a consultation appointment, payable at the time of the consultation (or before via check or credit card – LawPay or PayPal – if done by phone).
+We charge $300 for a consultation appointment, payable at the time of the consultation (or before via check or credit card – LawPay or PayPal – if done by video chat such as Zoom or phone).
 If we determine after discussing your case that there is something we can do to help, and you retain our office to handle the legal work, we credit the Consultation Fee towards the future Legal Fee.

 There are not only a great many lawyers but a great many potential clients – all with many questions which require time to investigate and to prepare a thorough, well-thought-out response.
 Many people genuinely seek to find the right lawyer for their case.
 Some seek confirmation of what they have already heard elsewhere (and there’s absolutely nothing wrong with seeking a second opinion).
 Some simply want free legal advice.